Israel and Hamas are making progress in cease-fire and hostage release talks, officials say

 BRIDGING THE GAPS

-A senior Egyptian official said mediators have achieved what he described as “relatively significant” progress in the negotiations between Israel and Hamas ahead of a scheduled meeting in Cairo on Tuesday of representatives from Qatar, U.S. and Israel.
-Israeli media reported the head of the Mossad, David Barnea, was in Cairo.
+A senior Egyptian official said mediators have achieved what he described as “relatively significant” progress in the negotiations between Israel and Hamas ahead of a scheduled meeting in Cairo on Tuesday of representatives from Qatar, the U.S. and Israel.

+An Israeli delegation, led by David Barnea, the head of the Mossad intelligence agency, was in Cairo, the official said.

 A Western diplomat in the Egyptian capital also said a six-week deal was on the table but cautioned that more work is still needed to reach an agreement.